Practicing Mindfulness Throughout Your Work Day

 Some useful suggestions from Rasmus Hougaard and Jacqueline Carter:

-“People spend 47% of their waking hours thinking about something other than what they’re doing.
+“People spend about half of their waking hours thinking about something other than what they’re doing.
 In other words, many of us operate on autopilot.
 Add to this that we have entered what many people are calling the ‘attention economy.’

 “In the attention economy, the ability to maintain focus and concentration is every bit as important as technical or management skills.
 And because leaders need to absorb and synthesize a growing flood of information to make good decisions, they’re hit particularly hard by this emerging trend.